National Trust Properties – Devon

 Widecombe-in-the-Moor, Dartmoor, Devon, TQ13 7TA

-Dartmoor is where you will find fast flowing rivers, quiet shady meadows, rugged granite tors, panoramic views down to the coast and nestling in the valleys, small picturesque villages.
-One of these is Widecombe-in-the-Moor where you will find one of the finest examples of a 16th-century church house, originally used for parish festivities or ‘ales’.
+Dartmoor is home to fast-flowing rivers, quiet, shady meadows, rugged granite tors, panoramic views down to the coast, and small, picturesque villages nestled in the valleys.
+One of these is Widecombe-in-the-Moor, where you will find one of the finest examples of a 16th-century church house, originally used for parish festivities or ‘ales’.

 Killerton